-For NTP monitored signal the Sync node is synchronized the internal NTP that is in sync by an internal reference clock (multi GNSS or IRIG TC, long wave ...).
+When monitoring NTP nodes, the sync node is synchronized with the internal NTP service, which in turn is synchronized against an internal clock (which draws upon a source such as a GNSS signal, IRIG time code, or long-wave signal).
 In this case the red line in the graph represents the internal NTP system time.